Pixpipe/pixpipejs/cookbook/readme.md

   // do something with each input
 })

-// add a new ouput of a given type that ecapsulate the category checking this._addOutput( Image2D );
+// add a new output of a given type that encapsulate the category checking this._addOutput( Image2D );

 // the same but with a given category